bpervan/bpervan.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: List of courses I participat(ed).
+description: List of courses I participate or have participated in.
 Some of the course materials can be found here.
 nav: true
 nav_order: 5
 ---